 - Impress your future employers by showcasing your work at our annual Graduate Showcase

 for animation and game design in the UK

 This course is accredited by TIGA (The Independent Game Developers' Association).
 This means it has been examined by a panel of industry and academic experts to make sure you develop relevant and up-to-date skills needed by the games and related industries.

 In 2021, the University of Portsmouth was awarded Best Educational Institution at the TIGA Games Industry Awards.

 - A levels - BBB-BBC

 - UCAS points - 112-120 points to include a minimum of 2 A levels, or equivalent (calculate your UCAS points)

 - BTECs (Extended Diplomas) - DDM-DMM

-A relevant qualification or experience in an art/design subject is preferred.
-If you don't have the relevant qualifications, you may be asked for a portfolio to support your application.
+A relevant qualification or experience in art/design/creative computing or graphic arts is required.
+Applicants without relevant qualifications will be asked to provide a portfolio to support their application.

 English language requirements